All posts

 By using Optimistic Rollup technology, Arbitrum One allows for the execution of smart contracts and transactions at a higher speed and lower cost than on Ethereum's mainnet, while still inheriting the underlying security properties of the Ethereum blockchain.
 This makes it a valuable solution for developers looking to build decentralized applications that require the security and decentralization of Ethereum but are hindered by its scalability limitations.

-Arbitrum One stands as the pioneering Arbitrum Rollup chain, operating as an Optimistic Rollup protocol that inherits the robust security of the Ethereum network.
-This flagship Layer 2 solution empowers builders to create high-performance, decentralized applications (dApps) with Ethereum-grade security guarantees, without compromising on decentralization or introducing additional trust assumptions.
+Arbitrum One is the first Arbitrum Rollup chain, operating as an Optimistic Rollup protocol that inherits the security of the Ethereum network.
+This Layer 2 solution lets builders create decentralized applications (dApps) with Ethereum-grade security guarantees, without compromising on decentralization or introducing additional trust assumptions.

 With the architecture design that was used to build Arbitrum One, the average transactions per second metric (TPS) is recorded somewhere between 8 and 15 transactions.

-Due to the increased throughput and additional layer for transaction operations, Arbitrum One stands as a strong player in the DeFi and dApp ecosystems by providing a unified yet unique network
+Due to the increased throughput and additional layer for transaction operations, Arbitrum One is a notable network in the DeFi and dApp ecosystems

-Arbitrum One's robust architecture, powered by the Nitro technology stack, offers advanced features such as calldata compression, separate execution contexts, and Ethereum L1 gas compatibility, enabling developers to build high-performance dApps with low transaction costs.
+Arbitrum One's architecture, powered by the Nitro technology stack, offers features such as calldata compression, separate execution contexts, and Ethereum L1 gas compatibility, enabling developers to build dApps with low transaction costs.

-In simple terms, Arbitrum is a great hub for the applications and protocols that focus on the real value for the community: decentralized exchanges, staking, crypto payments and even memecoins.
+In simple terms, Arbitrum is a hub for the applications and protocols that focus on real value for the community: decentralized exchanges, staking, crypto payments and even memecoins.
 The latter are on the watchlists of numerous influencers and enthusiasts.
-It’s possible to say that Arbitrum One stands a strong player in the field of numerous solutions that scale Ethereum and provide an already developed ecosystem.
+It’s possible to say that Arbitrum One is a notable option among the solutions that scale Ethereum and provide an already developed ecosystem.

 Explaining Arbitrum Nova

 Arbitrum Nova represents an addition to the Arbitrum ecosystem of chains.
 It’s designed to cater to high-volume decentralized applications that prioritize affordability and performance over full decentralization.
-Leveraging the innovative AnyTrust model, Arbitrum Nova manages data off-chain.
-This approach introduces an alternative for applications that demand ultra-low transaction fees.
+Using the AnyTrust model, Arbitrum Nova manages data off-chain.
+This approach introduces an alternative for applications that demand very low transaction fees.

 When we review the architecture of the Arbitrum Nova blockchain, it resembles Arbitrum One in terms of the basis - the base on the Ethereum general mainnet.
 It’s no brainer what stood behind the decision of the team, as the main goals were to streamline transactions, grouping them into batches and submitting summaries to the Ethereum mainnet.
 This approach significantly reduces the computational workload and costs.
 However, there is an addition that is not implemented into Arbitrum One - AnyTrust.

 Arbitrum Nova introduces the AnyTrust security model, supported by an external Data Availability Committee (DAC).
-This approach enables Arbitrum Nova to facilitate ultra-low transaction costs for users by posting only a data availability certificate (DACert) on the Ethereum blockchain instead of full transaction data.
-By keeping the bulk of the data off-chain, Arbitrum Nova strikes a strategic balance between decentralization and transaction efficiency, making it an attractive choice for high-throughput dApps.
+This approach enables Arbitrum Nova to facilitate very low transaction costs for users by posting only a data availability certificate (DACert) on the Ethereum blockchain instead of full transaction data.
+By keeping the bulk of the data off-chain, Arbitrum Nova balances decentralization and transaction efficiency, making it a choice for high-throughput dApps.

 In comparison, Arbitrum Nova was launched as a specialized chain - it is mainly tailored for gaming and social applications requiring even lower transaction costs and higher throughput.
-To put it another way, Arbitrum Nova is widely utilized by protocols and applications that need to perform lots of on-chain activities.
+Arbitrum Nova is widely utilized by protocols and applications that need to perform lots of on-chain activities.

 While both One and Nova share the goal of enhancing Ethereum's scalability, Nova's focus is on protocols and crypto enterprises where their users are willing to trade off a degree of decentralization for lower costs and faster performance.

 Arbitrum Nova's unique architecture is tailored to cater to the specific needs of high-volume applications, such as gaming, social platforms, and NFT projects.
-By leveraging the Arbitrum SDK, developers can seamlessly build their next-generation projects on the Arbitrum Nova AnyTrust chain, benefiting from its scalability, cost-effectiveness, and Ethereum Virtual Machine (EVM) equivalence.
+By using the Arbitrum SDK, developers can build their projects on the Arbitrum Nova AnyTrust chain, benefiting from its scalability, cost-effectiveness, and Ethereum Virtual Machine (EVM) equivalence.

 The primary differences of Arbitrum One and Arbitrum Nova networks are tied with the-underhood architectures and frameworks they implement between decentralization, ecosystem focus security, and transaction efficiency.

 As a comparison, Arbitrum Nova introduces a mild trust assumption by leveraging the AnyTrust model and a DAC committee.
-While this compromise enables ultra-low transaction fees and high throughput, it also introduces a degree of centralization, as the committee plays a crucial role in data availability and transaction processing.
+While this compromise enables very low transaction fees and high throughput, it also introduces a degree of centralization, as the committee plays a crucial role in data availability and transaction processing.

 There are two things that stand out when we compare general transactions on both Arbitrum One and Arbitrum Nova:

-• The transaction cost and high transaction throughput combination is one of the main differences between Arbitrum One and Nova as the latter allows for ultra-low transaction costs without the damage to the transaction throughput.
+The transaction cost and high transaction throughput combination is one of the main differences between Arbitrum One and Nova as the latter allows for very low transaction costs without damaging the transaction throughput.

 Compare Arbitrum One vs Nova